What is tax-loss harvesting exactly, and how do some investors use it to opportunistically reduce their tax bills?

 “Harvesting” that $15,000 loss, in this case, would have no effect on my portfolio’s value, and I could use the proceeds to buy a similar investment.
 That would allow me to maintain roughly the same asset allocation while reducing my federal income taxes, leaving me with additional funds that would remain in my investment account continuing to earn investment gains.

-Your losses don’t just offset your gains; they can also offset up to $3,000 of ordinary income each year.
+Your losses don’t just offset your gains; they can also offset up to $3,000 of ordinary income each taxable year.
 Let’s say I still realized a profit of $30,000 from Fund A. But in this scenario, Fund B lost $33,000.
-Assuming that I had no other capital gains for the year, I could use my loss to offset my entire gain from Security A, plus I could deduct $3,000 from my ordinary income, further reducing my income tax bill or increasing my refund.
+Assuming that I had no other capital gains or losses for the year, I could use my loss to offset my entire gain from Security A, plus I could deduct $3,000 from my ordinary income, further reducing my current income tax liability or increasing my tax refund.

 The government incentivizes people to invest for the long-term rather than constantly buying and selling on ephemeral news.
 It does so by taxing short-term capital gains (profits made from selling investments held for a year or less) at a higher rate than long-term capital gains (profits from investments held longer than a year).
 So, to the extent possible, it can have a particularly high impact on your tax bill to offset short-term investment gains with losses.
-In other words, tax-loss harvesting can make a bigger difference if you trade a lot or have invested in strategies that see higher turnover and thus more short-term gains.
-Note that certain rules dictate whether particular capital losses offset short- versus long-term capital gains.
+In other words, tax-loss harvesting can make a bigger difference if you trade a lot, or have invested in strategies that see higher turnover and thus more short-term gains.
+Note that there are certain rules in the Internal Revenue Code that dictate whether particular capital losses offset short- versus long-term capital gains.

 Of course, there’s no guarantee that tax-loss harvesting will achieve any particular tax result or that it’s necessarily the best thing for you.
 Before implementing any tax strategy, check with your accountant or other U.S. tax advisor.